Everything You Need To Know About

-8 SPEED MULTITRONIC
+8 SPEED MULTITRONIC AUTOMATIC GEARBOXES

-WHAT IS MULTITRONIC TRANSMISSION?
+WHAT IS 8 speed MULTITRONIC TRANSMISSION?

-Also known as CVT (continuously variable transmission) gearbox allows the wheels to rotate at various speeds, without altering the engine speed.
+8 speed multitronic transmission also known as CVT (continuously variable transmission) gearbox allows the wheels to rotate at various speeds, without altering the engine speed.
 To simplify that, imagine two gears connected by a chain.

 The gear connected to the pedals is half the size of the one at the rear wheel.
 For every full rotation of the pedals, the wheel would rotate half a turn.
 You would travel slowly, but the pedals would be easy to move.